Towing of vehicles shall be carried out in

 all contracted tow companies are required to

-accept payment by credit card or cash.
-See
+accept payment by credit card, debit card, or cash.

 B. All contracted tow companies on Oahu are